 This post contains affiliate links, which means I receive a commission if you make a purchase using the links below.
 All opinions are all my own.

-EASY PENNANT BANNER TEMPLATE TUTORIAL
+DIY PENNANT BANNER

 - Blue bias tape (extra wide, double fold)